Skip to main content

 How to Improve Your Chances of Getting into Virginia Tech

-The average high school GPA for enrolled students is a 3.96.
-That means you should work hard in your classes, while taking a challenging curriculum — the most rigorous one available to you.
+The average high school GPA for students enrolling in 2024-2025 is a 4.09.
+That means you should work hard in your classes, while taking a challenging curriculum—the most rigorous one available to you.
 If your high school offers AP, honors, and/or IB courses, you should take them.

-While VT is currently test-optional, we recommend submitting scores (assuming you can take the test safely) if they are at or above the 25th percentile of admitted students.
-Scores closer to the 75th percentile will make you more competitive, but either way, students who submit scores are accepted at higher rates than those without.
+While VT is currently test-optional, we recommend submitting scores if they’re at or above the 25th percentile of admitted students.
+Scores closer to the 75th percentile will make you more competitive, but either way, students who submit scores are typically accepted at higher rates than those who don’t.

 Students can get recommendations on whether or not they should apply test-optional using our free Chancing Engine